Archipel Stations / Radio Otherwise, 31.01.2023, CTM VORSPIEL

 Shit Platypus Says (SPS) is a podcast dedicated to reflecting on the current state of politics and culture in the post-Trump era.
 SPS takes its name from Platypus: a political organisation dedicated to education on the history of the Left and ultimately to the reconstitution of the Left internationally.
 We take our name from the strange egg-laying duck-billed mammal that seems to make no sense to natural history, whose characteristics make it hard to categorise.
 Like the Australian animal, Platypus brings disparate perspectives that usually would seem to not belong together.
 Platypus’s education provides a way of understanding the world -- history, politics and culture -- a way of providing a plausible explanation for what exists from a Left-centric point of view.
 In order to make sense of the present, amidst the crisis of Neoliberalism, we find it necessary to acknowledge the historical failure of Marxism and decline of the Left in the 20th century, to investigate the various positions on the Left, and to evaluate their saliency for an emancipatory politics of the present.

-credits: Audrey Crescenti, Pam C. Nogales C. and Laurie Rojas.
+credits: Pam C. Nogales C., Laurie Rojas and various.

 Telematic Walks.
 EN 40 Min